andreaslam/ZanLing-TrueZero/README.md

 Instead of using hand-crafted evaluations (HCE), this AI learns how to play through playing against itself, starting with zero prior knowledge except for the rules of chess.

-The chess Engine will then play games against itself using the evaluation to evaluate chess positions, done using [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
+The chess engine will then play games against itself using the evaluation to evaluate chess positions, done using [Monte Carlo Tree Search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).

 This project is still very much work-in-progress.